Who can become a member?

 Participation at the Annual Conference

-From 2018 to 2020 EPTA is financially supported through a European Commission funded project.
+From 2021-2024 EPTA is financially supported through a European Commission-funded project.
 Participation at the Annual Conference for members is partially financially covered through the project.

 Terminating membership